MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 % Your content goes here

-\printbibliography[heading=bibnumbered] % /optional/,prints bibliography if used
+\printbibliography[heading=bibnumbered] % /optional/, prints bibliography if used

 \end{document}
 ```
 </details>
+ㅤㅤ

 For books you can use this minimal example:
 <details>
   <summary>Minimal tufte-book document setup</summary>